6. Scripting¶

 send <readername> ( [fieldname => value,]*);

-instruction may include an ‘update parameter’.
+The send instruction may include an ‘update parameter’.
 The update

 parameter name is a combination of the topic name, followed by an underscore